jonnonz1/nz-statute-book/acts/public/1967/trustee-companies-act-1967.md

   - **secretary** ,—
     (a) in relation to a trustee company that also carries on business other than trust business as empowered by this Act, means the secretary of the trust department of the company:
     (b) in relation to any other trustee company, means the secretary of the company
-  - **trust** and have the meanings specified in the Trustee Act 1956
+  - **trustee** has the meaning given in section 9 of the Trusts Act 2019
   - **trustee company** means any of the following companies, namely, Trustees Executors Limited, AMP Perpetual Trustee Company N.Z.
 Limited, PGG Trust Limited, New Zealand Permanent Trustees Limited, and The New Zealand Guardian Trust Company Limited
   - **trustee company Act** means any of the following Acts, namely, the Trustees Executors Limited Act 2002, the Guardian, Trust, and Executors Company Act 1883, the AMP Perpetual Trustee Company Act 1988, the New Zealand Insurance Company Trust Act 1916, the PGG Trust Limited Act 1989, the New Zealand Permanent Trustees Limited Act 1991, and the New Zealand Guardian Trust Company Act 1982.